 I have found that VICKS Sinex 12 Hour Nasal Spray is the only thing that really helps me.
 Trust me, I have tried almost every prescription or over the counter product that there is.
-Its active ingredient is oxymetazoline (.05%).
+Its active ingredient is oxymetazoline (0.05 percent).
 Although the warning states that it should only be used for three days, I have been using it regularly for the last two weeks.
 What are the risks involved?
 Do the benefits outweigh the risks?
 I have only been experiencing minor side effects like an itchy and burning nose.
 These are side effects that I willing to tolerate.
 But are there any more serious hazards?

 — Nasal Spray Junkie

-Dear Nasal Spray Junkie,
+Dear Nasal Spray Junkie and Reader#2,